jurem/SloRaDe/zgodovina-en/computer_use.md

 categories: en-page
 ---

-# EXAMPLES OF COMPUTER USE
+# Examples of computer use
 Due to Iskra Delta’s success the only data available to us is that of the use of Delta’s computers.
 The text mostly features applications and software that could have been uploaded on almost any DELTA system computer.
 Singled out are the uses of the PARTNER,